StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 ### Manual update

 By default, StarRocks caches the metadata of Iceberg and automatically updates the metadata in asynchronous mode to deliver better performance.
-However, after some schema changes or table updates are made on an Iceberg table, you can also use [REFRESH EXTERNAL TABLE](../../sql-reference/sql-statements/data-definition/REFRESH%20EXTERNAL%20TABLE.md) to update its metadata, thereby ensuring that StarRocks can obtain up-to-date metadata at its earliest opportunity and generate appropriate execution plans:
+Additionally, after some schema changes or table updates are made on an Iceberg table, you can also use [REFRESH EXTERNAL TABLE](../../sql-reference/sql-statements/data-definition/REFRESH%20EXTERNAL%20TABLE.md) to update its metadata, thereby ensuring that StarRocks can obtain up-to-date metadata at its earliest opportunity and generate appropriate execution plans:

 ```SQL
 REFRESH EXTERNAL TABLE <table_name>